Detecting micro fractures: A comprehensive comparison of conventional and machine-learning based segmentation methods: Splitting, Training, Merging for the U-net model

-The U-net model, one of the Convolutional Neural Network ({CNN}) architectures, proposed by \cite{Ronneberger2015} was applied to segment the fractures.
-This model would find optimized predictions between input and target by supervising the model with a ground truth ({GT}).
-The {GT} was chosen from the segmentation results of the above mentioned active contouring combined method ~\ref{sec:chan-vese} while the input data was raw images which were not treated with any noise reduction techniques.

-The model consists of repeating down-scaling of the input image with the help of max-pooling layers and up-scaling with a de-convolutional layer.
-Additionally, before and after each of the up-/down-scaling layers, the convolutional layers which extract the feature maps were used with an activation function which introduced a non-linearity to the model.
-Each of the extracted and down-scaled features were concatenated to the same size of the up-scaled features, in order to help the output pixels to be located at reasonable locations.
+{E.\arabic{equation}} The model makes use of repeating down-scaling of the input image with the help of max-pooling layers, and up-scaling with a de-convolutional layer.
+Additionally, before and after each of the up-/down-scaling layers, the convolutional layers which extract the feature maps were used with an activation function which introduced a non-linearity into the model.
+Each of the extracted and down-scaled features were concatenated to the same size of the up-scaled features, in order to force the output pixels to be located at reasonable locations (see Figure \ref{fig:2DU-net_model}).
+The workflow of data processing is described in Figure \ref{fig:workflow_ml_based}, and the same principle holds for the Random Forest scheme.